oberonpr/Deb.-based-Linux-Server-Practice-Labs/Labs/Lab3 Set up SSH and RDP clients.md

 # Lab3 Set up SSH and RDP clients

-## For this exercise, we'll use three clients; SSH, FreeRDP and Remmina
+## For this exercise, we'll use three clients; OpenSSH, FreeRDP, and Remmina

 #### Task 1 Install FreeRDP